StauroDEV/piggybank/site/docs/api.md

 Safe API Client is a lightweight replacement of [Safe API Kit](https://docs.safe.global/safe-core-aa-sdk/api-kit), included into piggybank by default.

 ::: warning
-Currently only a fraction of the API kit is implemented.
+API Client is in progress.
 :::

 ## Import